Xuefei98/CSCI1300-Fall2022/project/project2/project2pt1.md

 The zip submission should have three files for this problem:
 * `Post.h`
 * `Post.cpp`
-* A driver called `printPostsByYear.cpp`, with only a main() function to test your member functions and `printPostsByYear` function.
+* A driver called `printPostsByYear.cpp`, with a main() function to test your member functions and `printPostsByYear` function.
   * In your main() function, the test cases should include the creation of an array of class objects that is passed into the printPostsByYear function as a parameter.
   * Because this is a void function, call the printPostsByYear function with the expected output in comments.
 Refer to the [Void Functions with printed output](#void) section on how to write test cases for this function.